swan-io/use-form/README.md

 ### toOptionalValidator

 Very often, we want to execute validation only if a value is not empty.
-By wrapping any validator (or combined validators) with `toOptionalValidator`, you can bypass the validation for such cases.
+By wrapping any validator (or combined validators) with `toOptionalValidator`, you can bypass the validation in such cases.

 ```tsx
 import { toOptionalValidator, Validator } from "react-ux-form";